intel-analytics/BigDL-2.x/pyzoo/zoo/examples/pytorch/train/mnist/README.md

 You can easily use the following commands to run this example:
     ```bash
     conda activate zoo
-    export PYTHONHOME=[conda install path]/envs/zoo # use command "conda env list" to find the path of PYTHONEHOME.
     export ZOO_NUM_MKLTHREADS=4
     python main.py
     ```